virtualous/blog-v3/_posts/2016-07-22-jekyll-page-build-errors.md

 <time>{{ page.date | date_to_string }}</time>
 {% endraw %}{% endhighlight %}

-I'm not sure why the error happened for a code which has no problem.
+I'm not sure why the error happened for a code which seems to be valid.
 But anyway, I changed it to

 {% highlight html %}{% raw %}
 <time>{{ page.date | date: '%B %d, %Y' }}</time>